communitiesuk/delta-common-infrastructure/docs/security/02_aws_access.md

 ## Permissions/Roles

-### Developer
+These are the roles used by humans to access the account.

+Managed by DLUHC:

-Effectively admin access
+* `developer` - managed by DLUHC, effectively admin access

-TODO DT-163: Set up further roles for
+  * We plan to add an alarm on use of this role and phase it out for day-to-day use, see <https://digital.dclg.gov.uk/confluence/display/DT/Security+-+DLUHC+responsibilities>

-* Monitoring/read only access
+* `auditor` and `security-auditor` - read only access

+Managed in this repository, environment specific, see [roles.tf](../../terraform/modules/iam_roles/roles.tf)

+* `cloudwatch-monitor` - CloudWatch access
-* Application developer - access to logs, SSM port forwarding to ML, SSM RDP to AD
+* `application-support` - View logs and use SSM to connect to MarkLogic and Active Directory
+* `infra-support` - Same as above, plus ReadOnlyAccess and Terraform state read

 ## Alarms and monitoring